tparchman/F21_BIOL792_coursepage/week8_python3/python_3_primer.md

     list(IN_file)

+### Looping through file objects with `for`, reading one line at a time. *This is often an ideal way to work with data from files.*

 What you will often (perhaps usually) want to do is loop over a file to read each line one at a time from the file.
 In other words, we will run this block of code on the first line of the file, then we will run this block of code on the second line, and so on.
 This is memory efficient, fast, and leads to simple code:

     for Line in IN:
-        print (Line)
+        print(Line)

 Once you start processing files one line at a time,  you will realize that line ending characters (`\n`) often get in the way, and can be most effectively dealt with by removing them right off the bat.
 We can use the `.strip` function to do this.

 The below code provides a simple example of specifying a file for reading, opening the file, looping through file one line at a time with a `for` loop, and incrementing to keep track of how many lines are being processed.
+Note, that once you read each line as a scalar, you can essentially do whatever you want within the `for` loop that is extracting lines from the file.

     IN_Name = sys.argv[1]
     IN = open(IN_Name, 'r')